 Areas and suburbs in Barcelona

-Barcelona is a huge city with 10 districts and even more neighbourhoods for expats to choose from.
-Each Catalan barrio has different attractions, so expats will always have something to look forward to in their suburb.
+Barcelona is a huge city, with 10 districts and even more neighbourhoods to choose from.
+Each Catalan barrio has different attractions, so you’ll always have something to look forward to in your suburb.
 Ciutat Vella, the Old Town, is one of the most popular districts in Barcelona and is home to neighbourhoods such as La Barceloneta, El Gòtic, El Raval, and Sant Père.
-Located a short distance from the Old Town, Eixample is one of Barcelona's trendiest areas, with some of the best shopping and dining experiences.
+Located a short distance from the Old Town, Eixample is one of Barcelona’s trendiest areas, with some of the best shopping and dining experiences.

-Expat families looking for residential suburbs with gardens and family-friendly amenities should look no further than Pedralbes, Tres Torres and Esplugues de Llobregat.
-As a general rule, areas that are closer to the beach – which tend to have more space and are close to important amenities – tend to be more expensive.
+If you’re looking for residential suburbs with gardens and family-friendly amenities, you should look no further than Pedralbes, Tres Torres and the nearby municipality of Esplugues de Llobregat in the Barcelona metropolitan area.
+As a general rule, areas that are closer to the beach, which tend to have more space and are close to important amenities, tend to be more expensive.

 Finding accommodation in Barcelona

 One of the first things an expat should do when looking for a place to stay in Barcelona is to identify areas of the city that appeal to them and serve their needs.
-This can either be done through research online, speaking to residents on social media or at work, or exploring the city in person.
+This can either be done through research online, speaking to residents on social media or at work, or visiting different areas in person.

-After searching for a suitable area, the search for an individual property begins.
+After finding a suitable area, the search for an individual property begins.
 There is a multitude of online listings and property portals, and newspapers often have classifieds sections.

-Unfortunately, the vast majority of these are in Spanish, although there are a few English websites and publications that are aimed at the expatriate community.
+Unfortunately, the vast majority of these are in Spanish, although there are a few English websites and publications that are aimed at the expat community.
 Many expats make use of real estate agents who can speak English and know the property market to assist them in their search.
+Under Spanish law, landlords are responsible for paying estate agent fees, so you shouldn’t be asked to pay commission charges.

 Renting accommodation in Barcelona